zain-altaf/lawlm/README.md

 # Legal Document Processing Pipeline

-A legal document processing pipeline that ingests legal documents from the CourtListener API, processes them into chunks, creates vector embeddings, and stores them in Qdrant (Local or Cloud) for semantic search.
-The system uses BGE embeddings for vector representations.
+A legal document processing pipeline that ingests legal documents from the CourtListener API, processes them into chunks, creates vector embeddings, and stores them in Qdrant (Local or Cloud) for hybrid search.
+The system uses BGE embeddings for dense vector representations and BM25 for sparse vector representations.

 ## 🎯 Overview